Download and Install STM32CubeIDE – Getting Started Guide

 ST-Link V2 with STM32 connection

-Additionally move the BOOT jumper to the right to enable the microcontroller to go into programming mode.
+Additionally, move the BOOT0 jumper to the '1' position (to the right) to put the microcontroller into programming mode.

 STM32 in programming mode

-Now connect your ST-LINK V2 with your computer via the USB port.
-Both the devices will power ON.
+Now connect the ST-Link V2 to your computer via the USB port.
+Both devices will power on.

 ST-Link V2 with STM32 connecting with system

-Next press the RUN button in the IDE.
-The following ‘Edit configuration’ window will open up.
-Click ‘OK’.
+Next, press the RUN button in the IDE.
+The 'Edit Configuration' window will open.
+Click 'OK'.

 Blue Pill STM32 using STM32Cube programming board pic1

-After a few moments, the code will be successfully sent to the STM32 board.
-You can view it in the Console terminal.
+After a few moments, the code will be successfully flashed to the STM32 board.
+You can verify this by checking the Console terminal for a success message.

 Blue Pill STM32 using STM32Cube programming board pic2

-Now to bring the Blue pill back to normal mode make sure you bring the BOOT jumper back at its place.
-After doing that press the RESET button on the board.
-Immediately, the onboard LED will start blinking.
+Finally, to bring the Blue Pill back to normal run mode, move the BOOT0 jumper back to its original position (to the left, '0' position).
+After doing that, press the RESET button on the board.
+The onboard LED will start blinking immediately.

 Leave a Comment